alexaulbach/RadarTracker/README.md

 - Technology can be researched now after electric-energy-distribution-1
 - config.lua enables to control the parameters of the entity
-- default config now scans only every 2 seconds - cause of performance reasons.
+- default config now scans only every **2 seconds** (vs. 1 second)- performance reasons and I think it should not work absolutely perfect.
+- it scans now a larger area around the train (10 vs. 5 tiles)

 Additionally I wanted to implement a way to track also other vehicles than trains.
 Therefore you can place the vehicular tracker.
-**But it isn't working yet!!**
+**But this feature isn't working yet!!** (hey, we have v0.1!)

 Version history

 0.1.0 2016-09-04 Initial version

 Ideas